fbpx

 In a surprising turn of events, the Canadian government recently unveiled a significant shift in its immigration policy, announcing substantial reductions to its immigration targets.
 This unexpected move has caused considerable concern among temporary foreign residents who aspire to obtain permanent residency in Canada.
 Prime Minister Justin Trudeau and Immigration Minister Marc Miller announced the policy on October 24, 2024, marking a dramatic change in Canada’s approach to immigration.
-The policy shift is said to pose potential challenges for those currently in the country on temporary visas.
+The policy shift poses potential challenges for those currently in the country on temporary visas.

 Understanding the Immigration Changes

-The Canadian federal government has revised its immigration plan which includes significantly reducing the targets for new permanent residents.
+The Canadian federal government has revised its immigration plan, which includes significantly reducing the targets for new permanent residents.

-- New targets for permanent resident admissions:
+New targets for permanent resident admissions:

-- 2025: 395,000 (down from 485,000)
+• 2025: 395,000 (down from 485,000)

-- 2026: 380,000
+• 2026: 380,000

-- 2027: 365,000
+• 2027: 365,000

 Highlights of this reduction:

-- This represents a 21% decrease from the original plan.
+• This represents a 21% decrease from the original plan.

-- The previous plan had projected 500,000 annual admissions for 2025 and 2026.
+• The previous plan had projected 500,000 annual admissions for 2025 and 2026.

-- The new plan gradually reduces admissions over the three years.
+• The new plan gradually reduces admissions over the three years.

 Impact on Temporary Foreign Residents